Don Johnson: Miami Vice and stardom

 In 1984, after years of struggling to establish himself as a TV actor, Johnson landed a starring role as undercover police detective Sonny Crockett in the Michael Mann/Universal Television cop series, Miami Vice.
 The show ran from 1984 to 1990.
 Miami Vice made Johnson "a major international star".
 According to Rolling Stone, "No one had more swagger in the Reagan era than Don Johnson.
-As Miami Vice's Sonny Crockett, the undercover detective and professional stubble-cultivator who lived on a houseboat with his pet alligator Elvis, he embodied masculine cool in the era of coke binges and Lamborghinis".
+As Miami Vices Sonny Crockett, the undercover detective and professional stubble-cultivator who lived on a houseboat with his pet alligator Elvis, he embodied masculine cool in the era of coke binges and Lamborghinis".
 The Sonny Crockett character typically wore thousand-dollar Versace and Armani suits over pastel cotton T-shirts, drove a Ferrari, wore expensive timepieces by Rolex and Ebel, and lived on an Endeavour yacht.
 Miami Vice was noted for its revolutionary use of music and cinematography, and for its glitzy take on the police drama genre.
 In the show, Crockett's partner was Ricardo Tubbs, played by Philip Michael Thomas.

-Johnson's work on Miami Vice earned him a Best Performance by an Actor in a Television Series – Drama, in 1986.
+Johnson's work on Miami Vice earned him a Golden Globe Award for Best Performance by an Actor in a Television Series – Drama, in 1986.
 He was nominated for the same award in 1987.
-He was also nominated for an Emmy Award for Outstanding Lead Actor in a Drama Series in 1985.
+He was also nominated for a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 1985.

 Between seasons on Miami Vice, Johnson gained further renown through the TV miniseries The Long Hot Summer (1985), a remake of the 1958 film.
 During the time he was on Miami Vice, he had set up an hour-long music video/pay cable program with videocassette versions of the programs Johnson had hosted being handled by distributor CBS/Fox Video.
 The project was a tie-in to his first album Heartbeat, which was released by CBS/Epic Records in 1986.

 In 1988, he starred in the romantic comedy Sweet Hearts Dance, alongside Susan Sarandon, Jeff Daniels and Elizabeth Perkins.
 In 1989 he played the sheriff of Los Angeles County Jerry Beck in John Frankenheimer's film Dead Bang.

 In the early 1990s, Johnson played a variety of roles in well-produced films, including the role of drifter and car salesman Harry Maddox in Dennis Hopper's The Hot Spot (1990) opposite Jennifer Connelly and Virginia Madsen.
 He worked on two films with his wife Melanie Griffith, Paradise (1991) and Born Yesterday (1993).
 He appeared alongside Mickey Rourke in Harley Davidson and the Marlboro Man (1991), and in Sidney Lumet's thriller Guilty as Sin (1993), opposite Rebecca De Mornay.